 Sharron M. Champion, co-founder and executive director

 Sharron M. Champion is the co-founder and executive director of The Homeless Period Project.
-Sharron and Stephanie Arnold co-founded The Homeless Period Project in 2015.
-Sharron does public speaking for HPP.
-Each day, Sharron works with shelters, schools and organizations to deliver menstrual hygiene products for those in need, works with communities to host events and advocates for tax-free access to these products for all women.
-Sharron implements strategic plans to meet goals and leads chapters in other states.
+Sharron is out in communities doing speaking engagements for HPP.
+Each day, Sharron works with organizations to deliver menstrual hygiene products for those in need, works with communities to host events and advocates for tax-free access to these products for all women.
+Sharron implements strategic plans for growth, to exceed goals, fundraising and leads chapters in SC and other states.

 Sharron frequently laughs and shares that if she had known as a teenager, God’s plan for her was to be the face of tampons in SC, she would have cried.

 Sharron serves full-time as an executive administrative and human resources assistant for the Greenville Housing Authority.
 She is a runner and mentors couch-to-5K training groups at Fleet Feet Sports.
 Sharron is a proud mom to son, Champion and daughter, Isabella.
 Besides being a mom, The Homeless Period Project is Sharron’s passion and calling.